+It’s free!
 Paying everyone’s bills at Safeway was one good deed Bobby Wagner couldn’t keep quiet

 So last summer, Wagner and his team asked the residents of each site for a wish list of supplies — which included items as substantial as a refrigerator — and then Wagner visited each one to help deliver them.

-Wagner has also agreed to purchase nine tiny houses to aid in the development of more village sites
+Wagner has also agreed to purchase nine tiny houses to aid in the development of more village sites.

 Hurst said Tuesday’s event arose out of Wagner deciding he wanted to do more than just what he had last summer.

-“He said ‘let’s do a Thanksgiving edition and let’s not just think about them one time,’’’ Hurst said.
+“He said, ‘Let’s do a Thanksgiving edition and let’s not just think about them one time,’’’ Hurst said.

 The result was making sure any of the sites that didn’t have plans for Thanksgiving were able to supply meals to residents for the holiday.

 Wagner might have preferred to keep that private, too, but said he understands part of his role is also using his name and visibility to bring attention to the project.
 “I think it’s more my (philanthropic) team who says I need to talk about it more,’’ Wagner said.

 The real reward, he said, is the reaction of those he helps, like the West Seattle students who entered the store Tuesday and left with not only an early holiday gift but a story to tell for the rest of their life.